By The Wyoming LLC Attorney TeamJun 24, 2022

 Forming an LLC is much easier than dissolving one.
 Every state has different rules and regulations for dissolving an LLC, but there are general steps for every owner to follow.

-Vote to dissolve the LLC – If there are disputes among members that cannot be resolved, then all members will vote to grant approval of the dissolution of the business.
+Vote to dissolve the LLC – If there are disputes among members that cannot be resolved, then all members will vote to grant approval for the dissolution of the business.
 Typically, voting for dissolution is outlined in the operating agreement.

 File articles of dissolution – Once all members have voted in favor of dissolution, the LLC must file paperwork with the state.
 This document is known as a Certificate of Dissolution and is filed at different times in the process, depending on the state.
-The articles of dissolution end your LLCs existence and protects you from future taxes, fees, and liabilities.
+The articles of dissolution end your LLC’s existence and protect you from future taxes, fees, and liabilities.
 To avoid fees and penalties, you must file this document with the state or states in which you operate.

 Cancel Permits and Licenses – If you have any LLC licenses or permits, you’re required to report them and pay any associated fees.